 |Undergraduate Graduation Rate||54% (for those who began their studies in 2011)*||18% (for those who began their studies in 2014)*|

 The University of Houston (UH) has four campuses in the state of Texas and has 12 academic colleges and 260 degree programs.
 The UH Department of Computer Science offers both graduate and undergraduate degrees that focus on the systematic study of computers and computer systems.

 This undergraduate program will require 14 credits in mathematics in addition to 45 credit hours in computer science coursework.
 Topics in this degree include calculus, statistics, linear algebra, data structures, operating systems and software design.

 Master of Science in Computer Science

 This degree program is focused on the advanced study of computer design, operating systems and network applications.
-Students take courses in computer organization and programming data structures, and software engineering; students also perform original research.
-Special topics of study include linear algebra, computability and operating system fundamentals.
+Students take courses in machine learning, numerical analysis, database systems, computer networks and computer architecture, among other topics.

 Houston Community College

 The Computer Science Technology Department at Houston Community College offers two associate's degrees with computer science specializations.

 Associate of Applied Science in Computer Programming